SoySoy4444/Applications-of-Mathematics/README.md

-# personal-project
+# Applications of Mathematics
 Educational website featuring various applications of mathematics in real life.
-Created for my G10 Personal Project.
+Created for my IB G10 Personal Project.